Do Air Plants Need Soil? here’s What Air Plants Need:

 Air Plants Blossom

-Air plants will reward your care and love by blossoming sometimes just for a couple of days, and others a good few months.
+Air plants will reward your care and love by blossoming sometimes just for a couple of days, and others will keep their flower for a few months.
 It does depend on the species.
-So although we would think that most plants need soil to produce flowers it might surprise you to know their colors range from glorious pinks, purples, and reds.
+Although we would think that most plants need soil to produce flowers it might surprise you to know that air plants can produce flowers in a range of colors from glorious pinks, purples, and reds.

-Flowering is the peak of the air plant life cycle but also marks the beginning of the plant’s old age after it flowers, the plant will eventually die.
+Flowering is the peak of the air plant life cycle and marks the beginning of the plant’s old age.
+After an air plant flowers, the plant will eventually die.

-So now we have the background on air plants and a little more information on exactly what they are, let’s delve a bit deeper into why they don’t need soil.
+So now we have the background on air plants and a little more information on exactly what they are, let’s dive a bit deeper into why they don’t need soil.

 What Is An Epiphyte?

 The epiphytes that you may be the most familiar with, are orchids.
-There are a few varieties of orchids that do grow in soil, but most of them do not survive planted in soil, but not general potting soil and certainly not soil straight from the garden.
+There are a few varieties of orchids that do grow in soil, but most of them do not survive planted in soil.

 Orchids retain their moisture by absorbing water through a layer of white cells contained in the roots which absorb water like a sponge.

-This type of potting soil designed for orchids although not recommended can be used for air plants.
-They do thrive best by taking their nutrients from the air around them, rather than in a pot with soil.
+Air plants like orchids do thrive best by taking their nutrients from the air around them, rather than in a pot with soil.

-It’s not surprising that many plant lovers wonder how to care for them if they don’t need a home in a pot with some nourishing soil!
+It’s not surprising that many plant lovers wonder how to care for air plants if they don’t need a home in a pot with some nourishing soil!

-Although we’ve also discovered that air plants hold onto moisture through their leaves, it is understandable to think you might need to water them, let’s find out the answer below.
+We’ve discovered above that air plants hold onto moisture through their leaves, so it’s understandable to think you might not need to water them either, let’s find out the answer below.

 Do Air Plants Need Watering?

-For anyone wondering if air plants need soil, it’s worth noting that although they don’t get their nutrients directly from the soil, they will still need to be watered.
+We know that air plants don't need soil to survive because they don't get their nutrients from the soil, BUT they will still need a drink!

 Each variety will have its own watering needs which will also depend on its location.

-For best results avoid water softened by filters as the salt might damage delicate air plants so always use room temperature water.
+For best results avoid water softened by filters as the salt might damage delicate air plants.
+Always use room temperature tap water, or even better rain water.

-Although air plants can survive in a basic way without water for up to two weeks, even though they aren’t planted in soil like traditional houseplants they still need water to thrive and be healthy.
+Air plants can survive without water for up to two weeks, and even though they aren’t planted in soil like traditional houseplants they still need water and sunlight to thrive and be healthy.

 By looking at the leaves of your air plants and the type, you can get a good idea of the kind of care they will need.